 Child Themes #

 WordPress.com VIP sites can create and use themes that are child themes of the themes available on WordPress.com.
 This allows you to build on the great themes already developed and tested for WordPress while incorporating your own custom features and styles.
 When the parent theme is updated or expanded, your child theme can take advantage of those changes without having to re-incorporate your customizations.
 Child theming works the same in this case as child theming on self-hosted WordPress sites.
+Each child theme is managed in its own SVN repository.

 The functions.php file in your theme lays the groundwork for customizing the functionality of your theme.
 You can read more about it in Functions File Explained.
 On WordPress.com VIP sites, the functions.php file must include the vip-init functions.
 Here’s a sample VIP functions file for Acme Kites: